dataloop/dataloop-support/docs/getting_started/faq.md

 **Q. I can't see my StatsD metrics.
 Where should they appear?**

-* A. If you are using the Dataloop hosted StatsD then metrics can be browsed under the 'statsd' tag, or by browsing the 'dataloop' agent directly.
+* A. If you are using the Outlyer-hosted StatsD, then metrics can be browsed under the 'statsd' tag, or by browsing the 'dataloop' agent directly.
 If you cannot see your StatsD metrics in the tree then check your client settings or contact us for support by email or Slack.

 If you have setup your own StatsD server then metrics will appear under whatever agent fingerprint they are being sent from.

 - - -

-**Q. How do I troubleshoot what the Agent is doing?**
+**Q. How do I troubleshoot what the agent is doing?**

 * A. You’ll hopefully never have to troubleshoot, but just in case..

-The Agent installer creates a ‘dataloop’ directory in /var/log.
+The agent installer creates a ‘dataloop’ directory in /var/log.
 In this directory you’ll find an agent.log file that shows you exactly what the agent is doing.

 You can increase the logging information by turning on debugging.
 In the agent.yaml configuration file, set debug to yes: